 The Conservation Lands O&M annual project report is due to HCTF by April 30th each year.
 Regional project leaders must submit to the provincial Project Leader approximately a week prior to this final deadline.

 Report forms and instructions are circulated to regional project leaders via email in March and are provided with a specific deadline for that given year.
-Please contact the Conservation Specialist if you have any questions on reporting or require copies of your forms.
+Please contact Shannon West if you have any questions on reporting or require copies of your forms.

 A project change request is also required if you wish to spend funds at an eligible site where a property/complex plan was not included in the 2019-22 approved application package.
 An updated plan must be submitted as part of the project change request, even if funds have been spent at the site in previous funding cycles.